Ninja Gaiden (NES video game)

-The story follows a ninja named Ryu Hayabusa as he journeys to America to avenge his murdered father.
+Set in a retro-futuristic version of 1988, the story follows a ninja named Ryu Hayabusa as he journeys to America to avenge his murdered father.
 There, he learns that a person named "the Jaquio" plans to take control of the world by unleashing an ancient demon through the power contained in two statues.
 Featuring side-scrolling platform gameplay similar to Castlevania, players control Ryu through six "Acts" that comprise 20 levels; they encounter enemies that must be dispatched with Ryu's katana and other secondary weapons.

 Ninja Gaiden has an elaborate story told through anime-like cinematic cutscenes.
 It received extensive coverage and won several awards from video gaming magazines, while criticism focused on its high difficulty, particularly in the later levels.
 Director Hideo Yoshizawa named Ninja Gaiden as his most commercially successful project.
 The game continued to receive acclaim from print and online publications, being cited as one of the greatest video games of all time.
 It was novelized as part of the Worlds of Power game adaptations written by Seth Godin and Peter Lerangis.
+The game was followed by Ninja Gaiden II: The Dark Sword of Chaos (1990) and Ninja Gaiden III: The Ancient Ship of Doom (1991).
+A manga-styled comic book, Ninja Gaiden '88, published by Dark Horse Comics, continued the narrative of the five original games.

 Plot

-Ninja Gaiden features a ninja named Ryu Hayabusa who seeks revenge for the death of his father and gradually finds himself involved in a sinister plot that threatens the entire world.
-The story opens with Ryu's father Ken seemingly killed in a duel by an unknown assailant.
-After the duel, Ryu finds a letter written by Ken which tells him to find an archeologist named Walter Smith in America.
-Before Ryu can find Walter, he is shot and kidnapped by a mysterious young woman; she hands him a demonic-looking statue before releasing him.
-Ryu then finds Walter who tells him of the demon statues he and Ken had found in the Amazon ruins.
-Walter tells Ryu of an evil demon named Jashin, that "SHINOBI" defeated, whose power was confined into "Light" and "Shadow" demon statues.
-Ryu shows Walter the "Shadow" demon statue given to him by the woman, but during their conversation, a masked figure, named Basaquer, suddenly breaks into the cabin and steals the Shadow statue.
-Ryu gives chase, defeats the masked figure, and retrieves the statue; but when he returns he finds that Walter is dying, and the Light statue is missing.
-Right after Walter dies, three armed men confront Ryu and tell him to come with them.
+Ninja Ryu Hayabusa finds a letter by his father, Ken, who was seemingly killed in a duel by an unknown assailant.
+In the letter, Ken instructs his son to find an archeologist named Walter Smith in America.
+Ryu travels to the nation, but before he can find Dr. Smith, he is shot and kidnapped by a mysterious young woman; she hands him a demonic-looking statue before releasing him.
+Ryu then sees Walter, who tells him of the demon statues he and Ken had found in some ruins in the Amazon.
+Walter tells Ryu of an evil demon named Jashin that "SHINOBI" defeated, whose power was confined into "Light" and "Shadow" demon statues.
+Ryu shows Walter the "Shadow" demon statue given to him by the woman, but during their conversation, a masked figure named Basaquer suddenly breaks into the cabin and steals the Shadow statue.
+Ryu gives chase, defeats Basaquer, and retrieves the statue, but when he returns, he finds Walter mortally wounded and the Light statue is missing.
+As Walter dies in his arms, three armed men apprehend Ryu and take him with them.